 Is a coral snake bite 100% fatal?

 No, coral snake bites are not 100% fatal.
-Of the few coral snake bites recorded in recent years, no fatal bites have occurred since the 1960s since an anti-venom has been developed.
+Of the few coral snake bites recorded in recent years, no fatal bites have occurred since the 1960s when an anti-venom has been developed.

 Are coral snakes king snakes?